High Quality (and rare)

 The piece is uniform flat, about .25 inches thick by 2.25 x 1.4 inches.
 So this is a nice sized piece.

-Here is a scanned image of the snail next to a ruler so you can see the actual size.
+Here is a scanned image of the piece next to a ruler so you can see the actual size.

 Item 18